Chemical modeling for predicting the abundances of certain aldimines and amines in hot cores: Computational Details and Methodology

 Species with permanent electric dipole moments are generally detected from their rotational transitions and about 80\% of all the known interstellar and circumstellar molecules were discovered by these transitions.
 Intensity of any rotational transition is especially dependent on the temperature and the components (a-type, b-type and c-type) of dipole moment \citep{mcml14,fort14}.
 Relative signs of the dipole moment components may cause the change of intensities of some transitions \citep{mull16}.
 These intensities are directly proportional to the square of the dipole moment and inversely proportional to the rotational partition function.
 Thus, in general, for a fixed temperature, higher the dipole moments, intensities are higher.
 All the molecules considered here have a non-zero permanent electric dipole moment.
 Dipole moment components along the inertial axis ($\mu_a,\mu_b$ and $\mu_c$) are summarized in Table 3.
+We use input and principal axis orientation geometry defined according to the Pickett program to provide the dipole moment components.
+Since the derived expected intensity ratio relies on the total dipole moment, it remains the same for optimized geometry.
 For the computation of the dipole moment components, we use various levels of theory.
 Among them, our calculations at the HF level, yielded excellent agreement with the existing experimental results. \cite{laka03} already analyzed permanent electric dipole moments of some aliphatic primary amines.
 They used various models for comparing their calculated results with the experimentally obtained results.
 They found that HF/6-31G(3df) model is more reliable for the aliphatic amines.
 According to their calculations, on an average, this model can predict values of permanent electric dipole moments with a deviation of only 2.1\% of its experimental values.
 With reference to their results, here, we use the same method and the basis set to compute the dipole moment components.
 In Table 3, we show our calculated dipole moment components along with the experimental values, whenever available.
 Table 3 depicts that for most of the cases our estimated total dipole moments are in good agreement with the experimentally available data.
 In case of E-Ethanimine of $\rm{C_2H_5N}$ isomeric group, we found a maximum deviation of ($11.5$\%) between our calculated and experimental values of total dipole moments.
-On an average, we found a $5.35\%$ deviation between our calculated and experimental.\\
+On an average, we found a $5.35\%$ deviation between our calculated and experimental.